 - Occlusal philosophies

-- The re-organised occlusal approach and safely increasing the OVD
+- The re-organised occlusal approach, safely increasing the vertical dimension and recording centric relation

 - Role occlusal adjustment and equilibration